vigneshbhuvan-nus/tp/docs/UserGuide.md

     The previous command modified the translation of the entry from `Iruka` to `イルカ`.
 Notice that now the first entry in the entries tab has the word `Dolphin` and the translation `イルカ`.
 Congratulations!
 You have now created a brand new deck called `Japanese Animals` with a new entry of the word `Dolphin` and the translation `イルカ`.
+Try adding a few more entries into GreenTea!

+6. Hopefully you have written a few more entries into GreenTea.
+We went ahead and added two new entries into the Deck `Japanese Animals`.

+    Figure 8.
+Added more entries into `Japanese Animals`

+    Figure 8 is a screenshot of our latest Deck containing the new entries that we have written.
-6. Now, let us try to play a game of FlashCards.
+    Now, Let us try to play a game of FlashCards to memorise what we have written.
     Note than in our application, we use the terms Flashcards and Quizzes interchangeably.
 Try typing and entering the following commands into GreenTea.

     - `/play`

-    Figure 8.
+    Figure 9.
 Playing a Game of Flashcards

-    Your screen should now look like Figure 8.
+    Your screen should now look similar to Figure 9 but the translation given on the left side of the Quiz Tab might be different depending on the entries you have written into `Japanese Animals`.

-    The command you wrote previously switched GreenTea into Quiz mode.
-This means that all commands written from now on will be treated as answers to the question given by GreenTea.
+    The command you wrote previously had switched GreenTea into Quiz mode.
+This means that all commands written from now on will be treated as answers to the question given by GreenTea and the tab has switched to the Quiz Tab.

+    From Figure 9, we can see that GreenTea is asking us "What is the english word for the translation `イルカ`?"
+We already know that the correct word is `Dolphin`.
+However, let us try typing the wrong answer `dog`.

+    Figure 10.
+Wrong answer given

+    GreenTea has accepted the answer we had given it and has updated the translation shown on the Quiz Tab.
+Also, note that the right side of the Quiz Tab displays your history of answers to the quiz including the translation, the correct word/answer as well as the given answer.

+    Try finishing the quiz by answering the rest of the questions and playing the quiz a few more times!

+7. After playing the quiz a few times, aren't you curious about your progress so far?
+Thankfully, GreenTea has been keeping track of your scores in the background and can display in the form of a graph.
+Try typing the following commands into GreenTea!

-6. Refer to [Chapter 6 Features](#6-features) for a detailed explanation for each command.
+8. Refer to [Chapter 6 Features](#6-features) for a detailed explanation for each command.

 # 4. Using This Guide (Melanie)